About The Guide

 Recommended by Gorka from Catalonia

-Bookshop with resources for students and teachers of the English language.
-Children's audiovisual materials, business English courses and books to prepare for ESOL exams as well as a good selection of bestsellers.
+Come In is a bookstore with resources for students and teachers of the English language.
+They stock children's audiovisual materials, various English courses (business, medical, general) and books to prepare for your ESOL exams, as well as a good selection of bestsellers.

-Founded in 1984, COME IN, Barcelona’s English Bookstore, represents an inescapable reference for any person or firm related to language learning in our city.
-Our customers have a special interest in the English language, not only in the teaching and learning areas but also in the field of classical and contemporary literature.
+Founded almost twenty-five years ago (in 1984), Come In - one of Barcelona’s English Bookstores - represents an inescapable reference for any person or firm related to English language learning in Barcelona.
+Their customers have a special interest in the English language, not only in the areas of teaching and learning but also in the field of classical and contemporary literature.
+Come In also has a large and colorful children's section to satisfy the needs of anyone, regardless of their age.

 Come In